venayon/dwp-london-users/README.md

 # dwp-london-users
-Spring Boot Rest Web API to fetch all London users around 50 miles
+Spring Boot Rest Web API to fetch all London users in & around 50 miles